One-off stage being built for Garth Brooks five-day concert ‘extravaganza’

-Organisers have said the five Garth Brooks concerts in Ireland will be an “extravaganza” that could be its biggest ever music event, and have warned those attending to prepare their journey to and from the Dublin venue.
+Organisers have said the five Garth Brooks concerts in Dublin will be an “extravaganza” that could be its biggest ever music event, and have warned those attending to prepare their journey to and from Croke Park.

 “It is going to be extravaganza,” Aiken Promotions event controller Jim Clarke said on Monday.

-“This equipment, a lot of it has been has been flown directly in Ireland from America.
+“This equipment, a lot of it has been flown directly to Ireland from America.
 It is a one-off, it’s not part of the established tour.
 So everything we’re doing here we’re doing for the first time.”

-The 60-year-old US country music star is due to play five concerts in Dublin’s Croke Park stadium over the course of 10 days, with the first starting this Friday.
+The 60-year-old US country music star is due to play five concerts at Croke Park over the course of 10 days, with the first starting this Friday.

 There is particular interest in the event as Brooks’ five concerts in 2014 were cancelled following a licensing dispute with locals around the venue and the local authorities.

-At a media briefing held today ahead of the concerts, Peter McKenna of Croke Park thanked the residents for their support, saying it has been “very very positive this time around” compared to eight years ago when the concerts were “fought off”.
+At a media briefing held on Monday ahead of the concerts, Peter McKenna of Croke Park thanked the residents for their support, saying it has been “very very positive this time around” compared to eight years ago when the concerts were “fought off”.

-Around 400,000 people are expected to attend the gigs over the five dates, with all counties represented and at least 5% of ticketholders coming from outside Ireland.
+Around 400,000 people are expected to attend the gigs over the five dates, with all counties represented and at least 5 per cent of ticketholders coming from outside Ireland.

-“Croke Park normally for a concert would attract 40 to 50% of its patrons from the greater Dublin area.
-In this case it’s around 15%,” Mr Clarke said.
+“Croke Park normally for a concert would attract 40-50 per cent of its patrons from the greater Dublin area.
+In this case it’s around 15 per cent,” Mr Clarke said.

-“Every county is represented, 30 countries around the world are represented: 5% of people coming to these concerts are coming into Ireland.
+“Every county is represented, 30 countries around the world are represented: 5 per cent of people coming to these concerts are coming into Ireland.
 So that’s a bonus not just for Garth Brooks and Dublin, but for Ireland as a whole.”

 Due to the large numbers of attendees, organisers are warning people to plan their journey to and from Croke Park, as there is only one car park close to the venue that holds 400 cars, and traffic restrictions will be in place near the venue.